mubanda123/sales-insights-sql/README.md

-# sales-insights-sql
+📊 Sales Data Analysis with Apache Spark SQL
-A professional SQL project simulating a retail company's data warehouse.
-This project demonstrates data modeling, transformation, and advanced SQL analytics for real-world business intelligence use cases.
+This project demonstrates data analysis and reporting on a structured CSV dataset using Apache Spark SQL via PySpark.
+It showcases SQL query skills applied to a real-world-style sales dataset in a big data processing context.